mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 ## Chapter 8

-The ship to Ulukoma looked like it was made by a generation of Throngia no longer living, and instead of being repaired correctly it was patched up with scrap boards and rusted nails.
+The rickety wooden ship to Ulukoma looked like it was made by a generation of Throngia no longer living.
+Instead of being repaired correctly it was patched up with scrap boards and rusted nails.
 Despite its mostly ramshackle shape, it adorned a pair of thick, electrical risers built to press tightly against the rails above.
 Kipnu was used to saffas and trains, not this ever-rocking monstrosity.
 But the trip wasn't long, and he might have believed he deserved such a punishment if he thought about it long enough.

 The captain was a tall, muscular woman by the name of Nanta, or at least that's what he overheard the escort call her.
 The ship had only a few exiles like him aboard, but each was accompanied by an armed escort.
 Most of them seemed mentally detached, their eyes staring blankly into the void of their own minds, and he wondered what each had been sent for.
 At the end of the line of exiles was a kaln, somewhere on the verge of being an adult.
 Thi had faint blue eyes: a sign of kanosin withdraw.
 He hoped that one of the others was a parent.